-By: Arthur Crowson | Dec 16, 2019 | Modified May 16, 2020
+By: Arthur Crowson | Dec 16, 2019 | Modified Jul 24, 2020

-The best way to buy Bitcoin and other cryptocurrencies in Canada is through an exchange such as Coinbase, Kraken, Shakepay and Coinberry.
+The best way to buy Bitcoin and other cryptocurrencies in Canada is through an exchange such as Coinbase, Bitbuy, Kraken, Shakepay and Coinberry.
 There are a plethora of options available, so it is best to look at each of the exchanges’ processes for deposits and withdrawals, fees, and transaction speeds to determine which is best for you.
 Our editorial team has ranked and reviewed the top exchanges for Canadians.

 Yes!
 It is legal to buy cryptocurrency in Canada.
 The Canadian government has classified cryptocurrencies as commodities, meaning that while you can purchase, trade, mine, or interact with cryptocurrency, it is not eligible to be a registered investment and transactions fall under the category of barter transactions.

 There are many Canadian based exchanges, two of the most famous/popular being Bitbuy and Coinberry.
 The most infamous Canadian crypto exchange is Quadriga.
-One of the biggest crypto news stories of 2019 was the mysterious death of Quadriga’s CEO, and the subsequent discovery that most of the exchange’s wallets were in fact empty, leading many to wonder whether not only if Quadriga was a scam, but if the CEO actually died.
+One of the biggest crypto news stories of 2019 was the mysterious death of Quadriga’s CEO, and the subsequent discovery that most of the exchange’s wallets were in fact empty, leading many to wonder whether or not Quadriga was a scam, but if the CEO actually died.